hendrisulistya/notes/How_to_Reset_PostreSQL_postgres_Password.md

 # How to Reset PostgreSQL `postgres` Password

-If you've forgotten your PostgreSQL `postgres` password or are unable to log in, follow these steps to reset it securely.
-The process involves temporarily changing the authentication method, resetting the password, and then restoring the original settings.
+_Last Updated: 2024-09-06_

+**Introduction**

+Forgetting your PostgreSQL `postgres` password can be a significant issue, but resetting it is a manageable task.
+This guide will walk you through the steps to securely reset the `postgres` password, ensuring you regain access while maintaining database security.

+**Benefits of Resetting the PostgreSQL Password**

+- **Access Recovery:** Regain control of your PostgreSQL database if you've forgotten the password.
+- **Security Maintenance:** Ensure that your database remains secure by reverting temporary changes after the reset.
+- **Ease of Management:** Quickly resolve access issues without needing to reconfigure or reinstall PostgreSQL.

 ## 1. Check the Current Authentication Method in `postgresql.conf`